On the Doubt about Margin Explanation of Boosting: Introduction

-In this paper, we show that the minimum margin and Emargin are special cases of the \textit{$k$th margin}, and all the previous margin bounds are single margin bounds that are not really based on the whole margin distribution.
-Then, we present a new empirical Bernstein bound, which slightly improves the bound in \citep{Maurer:Pontil2009} but with different proof skills.
-Based on this result, we prove a new generalization error bound for voting classifier, which considers exactly the same factors as Schapire et al. \cite{Schapire:Freund:Bartlett:Lee1998}, but is uniformly tighter than the bounds of Schapire et al. \cite{Schapire:Freund:Bartlett:Lee1998} and Breiman \cite{Breiman1999}.
+In this paper, we first present the \textit{$k$th margin} bound and further study its relationship to previous work such as the minimum margin bound and Emargin bound.
+Then, by using empirical Bernstein bounds, we present a new generalization error bound for voting classifier, which considers exactly the same factors as \cite{Schapire:Freund:Bartlett:Lee1998}, but is sharper than the bounds of \cite{Schapire:Freund:Bartlett:Lee1998} and \cite{Breiman1999}.
 Therefore, we defend the margin-based explanation against Breiman's doubt.
-Furthermore, we present a lower generalization error bound for voting classifiers, and by incorporating other factors such as average margin and variance, we prove a generalization error bound which is heavily relevant to the whole margin distribution.
-Finally, we make a comprehensive empirical comparisons between \texttt{AdaBoost} and \texttt{arc-gv}, and find that \texttt{AdaBoost} has better performance than but dose not absolutely outperform \texttt{arc-gv}, which verifies our theory completely.
+Moreover, we provide a generalization error bound, by incorporating other factors such as average margin and variance, which are heavily relevant to the whole margin distribution.
+We also give a margin distribution bound for generalization error of voting classifiers in finite VC-dimension space.
+It is also worth mentioning that our new empirical Bernstein bounds improve the main results of \citep{Maurer:Pontil2009,Audibert:Munos:Szepesvari2009}, with a simpler proof, and we present empirical Bernstein bounds for finite VC-dimension space; these results can be interesting, independently to the main purpose of the paper, to the machine learning community.

 The rest of this paper is organized as follows.
 We begin with some notations and background in Sections~\ref{sec:Notations} and \ref{sec:back}, respectively.
 Then, we prove the $k$th margin bound and discuss on its relation to previous bounds in Section~\ref{sec:kmargin}.
 Our main results are presented in Section~\ref{sec:mainresult}, and detailed proofs are provided in Section~\ref{sec:pf}.
-We give empirical evidence in Section~\ref{sec:exper} and conclude this paper in Section \ref{sec:con}.
+We conclude in Section \ref{sec:con}.